Skip to main content

 "Goodnight," Ajabdeh spoke without turning.

 "I will fast with you."
 He turned to her side as he spoke.
 "That way I won't feel like it's wrong at least."
+At this, Ajabdeh half turned to face him.

 "What about Ranima?"
-She asked alarmed "She will disapprove."
+She asked, alarmed, "She will disapprove."

 "She doesn't need to know.
 Does she?"
 He asked as their eyes met.